andreock/Bruce_Wiki/FAQ.md

 # default passwords?

-For AP mode the password is `brucenet`.
+For AP mode wifi network the password is `brucenet`.

 For the WebUI, username=`admin`, password=`bruce`